 We are the largest supplier of bee packages in the state of Alaska.
 We offer only four-pound packages of honeybees, which we import from central California.
 We have a long-standing relationship with our supplier, John Foster Apiaries, one of the largest beekeeping operations in California.
-Our supplier runs about 25,000 of his own hives.
+Our supplier runs over 30,000 of his own hives.
 John carefully maintains his own breeding program and has always produced high-quality packages and excellent queens.
-His queen breeding program supplies thousands of queens throughout North America even sending over 20,000 queens last year to Canada.
+His queen breeding program supplies thousands of queens throughout North America even sending over 20,000 queens each year to Canada.

 We believe that although you may find cheaper bees if you shop around, you will not find better bees.

-As we have done in the past, we will be making multiple trips during April to accompany each shipment of bees from our supplier’s operation to the distribution points here in Alaska.
-This is by far the least stressful way to transport packages of bees.
+As we have done in the past, we will be making multiple trips during April to watch over each shipment of bees from our supplier’s operation to the distribution points here in Alaska.
+Having experienced beekeepers accompany the packages each step of the way from the bee supplier to your hands is by far the best way to transport packages of bees.
+It is more work for the transport team but much less stress on the bees resulting in higher quality packages.
 Our transport times are typically two days: bees are placed into packages on Thursday and are at our Alaska distribution points on Saturday.
 We make the journey from Sacramento using trailers that are modified specifically for transporting packages of bees.
-Temperature monitors, ventilated floorboards, air circulation fans and air conditioning are all part of our system for insuring the least amount of stress to the package of bees that you will get.
-At the airfreight terminal we configure packages on our own custom built transport pallets in such a manner that there is ample air circulation around the bees.
+Everything in our transport system is custom designed and built to ensure the least amount of stress to the package of bees that you will get.
 Our bees fly on dedicated space to avoid the potential of having air circulation and overheating issues that occur on many commercial cargo/passenger planes.

 We pride ourselves in having the most organized, the most communicative, the most personalized bee delivery system in the state.